Loughborough College

-Overview

 Loughborough College is a large general further education college in the market town of Loughborough, Leicestershire, England.
 It provides both further education (FE) and higher education (HE) courses on a single campus.

-The college offers a broad curriculum, including academic A-levels, new T Level technical courses, vocational diplomas, apprenticeships, and some degree-level programmes.
+The college offers a broad curriculum, including academic A-levels, T-level technical courses, vocational diplomas, apprenticeships, and some degree-level programmes.
 The college annually enrols over 10,000 students in full-time, part-time and distance-learning courses.

 Loughborough College is known for its strong sports-related programmes and close links with Loughborough University, and its students are eligible to join Loughborough Students’ Union as part of their course.